Carlosrincong/GCP-Cloud-Engineer/VPC/README.md

 - The hostname is the same as the instance name.
 - FQDN (fully qualified domain name) is: [hostname][zone].c.[projectId].internal
 - When you create an automatic subnet this comes with predeterminaded CIDR range.
 These IP address ranges wich you can expand later but not define it in auto subnet.
+- You cannot create VM instances without a VPC network.

+## Related services

+### Cloud NAT
+- Provides controlled and efficient internet access to private instances (without public IP addresses).
+Access the internet for updates, patching, configuration management, and more, which is referred to as outbound NAT.
+- Network address translation service.
+- Cloud NAT does not Implement inbound NAT
+- Hosts outside your VPC network cannot directly access any of the private instances behind the cloud NAT gateway
+- This helps you keep your VPC networks isolated and secure.
+- You should enable private Google access to allow VM instances that only have internal IP addresses to reach the external IP addresses of Google APIs and services.
+Private Google access has no effect on instances that have external IP addresses

 ## Pricing